UK SRS thresholds — who must report, and who doesn't yet

 UK SRS thresholds — frequently asked

-Does my listed company automatically qualify for UK SRS?
+Is my listed company automatically in scope for UK SRS?

 UK Sustainability Reporting Standards